Lush (company): #Spycops campaign

 On 31 May 2018, Lush launched a campaign aimed to highlight previous abuses by undercover police officers in the UK.
 The company put up window displays in its stores with a mock-up of a police officer in and out of uniform alongside the tag-line "Paid to lie #Spycops".
 In some stores replica police tape was put on the shopfront windows with: "Police have crossed the line".
 The campaign attracted immediate criticism from serving officers and members of the public due to its "broad brush" approach which appeared to suggest that police officers were liars and involved in a cover-up.
 Many notable figures were critical of the campaign by Lush, including Chief Police Officers and the Home Secretary, Sajid Javid.
 Lush responded to the backlash by stating that the campaign was "not an anti-state/anti-police campaign" and that they were aware "police forces of the UK are doing an increasingly difficult and dangerous job whilst having their funding slashed".
 They also stated that the campaign was "not about the real police work done by those front line officers who support the public every day – it is about a controversial branch of political undercover policing that ran for many years before being exposed."
 Lush suspended the window campaign "for the safety of our staff" on 8 June 2018, but resumed it on 13 June.

+Boycott Israel Dublin shop window

+During the Gaza war, a sign was placed in front of Lush's Dublin store saying "Boycott Israel".
+This caused a backlash with their call to boycott.
+Lush released the following statement: "Recently, one shop within the UK&I business briefly displayed a 'Boycott Israel' message in their window.
+It was an isolated occurrence that does not represent the Lush ethos that 'All Are Welcome.
+Always.' and was swiftly removed.
+Lush deplores all acts of violence and our wish is for peace and safety for all Israeli and Palestinian people.
+We support the upholding of international law and the human rights of all peoples."

+Lush Prize

+In 2012, Lush created The Lush Prize, a global award and grant given to researchers that find solutions and alternatives to animal testing.
+Since its launch in 2012, the Lush Prize has funded £2.7 million.
+Past winners of the award have included PETA and a research team at the University of Cambridge.
+Recently the Lush Spring Prize was introduced, a biennial award with prize fund for projects that assist repairing the planet's damaged systems.